Magmadiver: Production

-The basic plot of "Magmadiver", centred on the character of Asuka and the focus of the series' 'action arc', was written with a simple structure, with a classic beginning-development-end unfolding.
-It has also been compared to the classic robot anime of the 1970s, in which an element presented at the beginning of an episode becomes useful as a resolution to the concluding fight.
-The plot was also inspired by an NHK special called Life: A Long Journey of 4 Billion Years, which aired in Japan in 1994.
+The basic plot of "Magmadiver", centered on the character of Asuka, the focus of the series' 'action arc', was written with a simple structure, featuring the classic beginning-development-end unfolding.
+The defeat of the Angel is made possible by a creative application of a basic lesson of thermodynamics mentioned in the previous scenes, reprising the classic robot anime plot scheme of the 1970s, in which an element presented at the beginning of an episode becomes useful as a resolution to the concluding fight.
+For the plot staff also took inspiration from an NHK special called Life: A Long Journey of 4 Billion Years, which aired in Japan in 1994.
 Life features, among others, the prehistoric animal Anomalocaris, which inspired Sandalphon's appearance.

 For the fight against Sandalphon, set in Mount Asama, special water glass was used to create a distortion effect.
 A distorted cry of an infant was also used for the Angel's vocalizations at the start of the battle.
 Tomokazu Seki, Junko Iwao, Megumi Hayashibara, Tetsuya Iwanaga, voice actors of several main characters in the series, played unidentified characters for "Magmadiver".
 Moreover, songs from Lila ~ from Ys, an album by Misato's voice actress Kotono Mitsuishi, were used during the episode.
-Yoko Takahashi also sang the final theme song of the installment, a cover of the song "Fly Me to the Moon".
+Yoko Takahashi also sang the final theme song of the installment, a cover of the song "Fly Me to the Moon", later replaced with a version named "Asuka Main" in subsequent home video editions.